Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 How Telford’s Institutions Betray the Children They Fail

-Imagine fighting for justice for over three years, pleading for help, begging for protection, only to be met not with support, but hostility.
-Imagine watching your children lose their education, not because they did something wrong, but because they were blamed, targeted, and erased for daring to exist as victims of institutional failures.
+Imagine fighting for justice for over three years—pleading for help, begging for protection—only to be met, not with support, but with hostility.
+Imagine watching your children lose their education, not because they did something wrong, but because they were blamed, targeted, and erased—punished simply for being victims of institutional failure.

 Instead of protecting my children, they flipped our reality.
 Instead of addressing the harm done to them, they blamed us for creating fear.